stevekochscience/sqlschool/_posts/7-cases/yammer/2014-07-04-best-ab-test-ever.md

 ###The Problem

 On July 1, you check the results of the A/B test.
-You notice that message posting is 50% higher in the treatment group&mdash;a hunge increase in posting.
+You notice that message posting is 50% higher in the treatment group&mdash;a huge increase in posting.
 The table below summarizes the results:

 <a href="https://modeanalytics.com/benn/reports/4194f44b1866/runs/dfb63bac58ab/embed" class="mode-embed">Mode Analysis</a><script src="https://modeanalytics.com/embed/embed.js"></script>